 - You may have already noticed that we’ve limited the number of trips available for 2020.

 - Your group must complete e-waivers PRIOR to your trip.
 It will be the responsibility of each participant to see our safety video, read the waiver and electronically sign the waiver.
 If the waiver is not signed by the day of the trip, you will receive a credit for boats not used – there is NO option to sign the waiver once you’ve arrived on-site.
 Directions for e-waivers will be in your emailed trip confirmation – ask your group leader.

-- Transportation – if your group will have more than 1 vehicle, you will be responsible for doing your own transportation.
+- Transportation (download the pdf version) – if your group will have more than 1 vehicle, you will be responsible for doing your own transportation.
 Our objective is to reduce human contact with both people and your gear.

 - Drive directly to your starting point put-in.
 On Saturdays in July and August, your boats should be waiting for you, minus paddles and vests.

 - If it’s a Saturday, most likely we will have staged your boats at the landing beforehand.

 - Drive directly to the Boscobel boat landing and park vehicles, except one.

 - Call our shop, 608.375.5300, to let us know you’re at the Boscobel boat landing and en route to the shop at 715 Wisconsin Ave.